SoaringMoon/WaifuNetwork/Archive/Threads/ITT Anons derail the board into debate about Christianity .md

 >Again, what are the alternatives, just sit around and hope it will all work out?
 Be pragmatic and focus only on what personally interests you.
 Talking poltics only attracts nutcases who ramble about protocols and satan.
 Is there anything good about that?
 I'm I the one going crazy?
 What drew me here was the seeming lack of that and now I feel somewhat responsible for bringing it here.
 You can choose to not have that and be better off.

-[spoiler]It's both unpleasant and pointless.
+%%It's both unpleasant and pointless.
 Let's get serious, nobody is poisoning crops or blowing up government buildings.
-I know nobody is actually going to do that either because they're not really serious.[/spoiler]
+I know nobody is actually going to do that either because they're not really serious.%%

 # 13
 >>2069